BartlettJE/statsresdesign/docs/10-BayesEst.md

 ```

 ::: {.info data-latex=""}
 We must state a character hypothesis which requires you to select a parameter.
-Here, we focus on the <code><span><span class='st'>"CONDITION"</span></span></code> parameter, i.e., our slope, which must match the name in the model.
+Here, we focus on the <code><span class='st'>"CONDITION"</span></code> parameter, i.e., our slope, which must match the name in the model.
 We can then state values to test against, like here against a point-null of 0 for a Bayes factor.
 Alternatively, you can test posterior odds where you compare masses of the posterior like CONDITION > 0.
 :::

 The key part of the output is the evidence ratio (`Evid.Ratio`), but we also have the estimate and 95% credible interval.
 As we are testing a point-null of 0, we are testing the null hypothesis against the alternative of a non-null effect.
 As the value is below 1, it suggests we have evidence in favour of the alternative compared to the null.
 I prefer to express things above 1 as its easier to interpret.
 You can do this by dividing 1 by the ratio, which should provide a Bayes factor of 12.5 here.